 The application of artificial intelligence in the enterprise is profoundly changing the way businesses work.
 Companies are incorporating AI technologies into their business operations with the aim of saving money, boosting efficiency, generating insights and creating new markets.

 There are AI-powered enterprise applications to enhance customer service, maximize sales, sharpen cybersecurity, optimize supply chains, free up workers from mundane tasks, improve existing products and point the way to new products.
-It is hard to think of an area in the enterprise where AI -- the simulation of human processes by machines, especially computer systems -- will not have an impact.
-Enterprise leaders determined to use AI to improve their businesses and ensure a return on their investment, however, face big challenges on several fronts:
+It is hard to think of an area in the enterprise where AI -- the simulation of human processes by machines, especially computer systems -- won't have an impact.
+However, enterprise leaders determined to use AI to improve their businesses and ensure a return on their investment face big challenges on several fronts:

 - The domain of artificial intelligence is changing rapidly because of the tremendous amount of AI research being done.
 The world's biggest companies, research institutions and governments around the globe are supporting major research initiatives on AI.

-- To reap the value of AI in the enterprise, business leaders must understand how AI works, where AI technologies can be aptly used in their businesses and where they cannot -- a daunting proposition because of AI's rapid evolution and multitude of use cases.
+- To reap the value of AI in the enterprise, business leaders must understand how AI works, where AI technologies can be aptly used in their businesses and where they cannot.
+This is a daunting proposition because of AI's rapid evolution and numerous use cases.

 This wide-ranging guide to artificial intelligence in the enterprise provides the building blocks for becoming successful business consumers of AI technologies.
 It starts with introductory explanations of AI's history, how AI works and the main types of AI.
 The importance and impact of AI is covered next, followed by information on the following critical areas of interest to enterprise AI users:

-- necessary steps for implementing AI tools in the enterprise; and
+- Steps for implementing AI tools in the enterprise.

 Throughout the guide, we include hyperlinks to TechTarget articles that provide more detail and insights on the topics discussed.